Top 5 Data Migration Challenges And Ways To Overcome Them

 2. Semantics Risk

 Even after accomplishing the data migration process, semantics errors can occur.
-For instance, there is a field called “experience” in the source data; the information contained in that field could be moved over into a different data field in the target system.
+For instance, there is a field called “experience” in the source data; the information in that field could be moved over into a different data field in the target system.

 The discrepancy in data could lead to several issues for organizations that need to migrate their data to new environments.
 Therefore, be advised to undertake data migration testing while migrating substantial amounts of business data.